ETIAS Countries that Require a Europe Travel Authorization for American citizens

 To apply for an ETIAS visa waiver Americans are required to:

 - Hold a machine-readable passport valid for 6 months at the time of arrival

 - A valid email account – your ETIAS authorization will be sent via email

 - A valid debit or credit card to pay the application fees

 Once approved, the ETIAS authorization will be valid for three years.
-American citizens holders of an approved ETIAS visa can travel around the Schengen Area for a maximum of 90 days every 180 day period.
+American citizens holders of an approved ETIAS can travel around the Schengen Area for a maximum of 90 days every 180 day period.

 The European Union launched the ETIAS authorization system as a response to the increasing number of tourists, as well as the ongoing migration flows and the terrorist threats.

-The ETIAS online travel authorization is a well-integrated visa system that will strengthen Europe’s external border policies and ensure internal security while preserving freedom of movement within the Schengen area.
+The ETIAS online travel authorization is a well-integrated authorization system that will strengthen Europe’s external border policies and ensure internal security while preserving freedom of movement within the Schengen area.
 This is achieved thanks to an automated system that gathers information on visa-exempt travelers before their arrival in the EU, to determine irregularities, and security or public-health risks associated with them.
-The ETIAS visa follows similar models already existing in the USA, Canada, and Australia, among others.
+ETIAS follows similar models already existing in the USA, Canada, and Australia, among others.